 While the vast majority of people getting a divorce in California are not connected with the Hollywood crowd, the point is that all efforts should be made to avoid a contested, litigated divorce.
+You can modify a child visitation schedule.
 Let's review some potential options below.

 What About Child Issues in a Contested Divorce?